HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Emergency Registered Nurses.

 Communication: Effectively communicate with patients, families, and other healthcare team members.

-Compassion & Empathy: Show empathy and compassion towards patients who are experiencing fear, pain, and distress.
+Compassion & Empathy: Show empathy and compassion to patients experiencing fear, pain, and distress.

 Physical Stamina: The ability to handle the physical demands of the job, which often involves long shifts and assisting with patient movement.